bixb922/crank-organ/doc-hardware/battery.md

 AA batteries are easily available.
 To recharge, you will have to take the batteries out of their battery holder and insert into a battery charger.
 This may be a bit of a chore.
 AA chargers are widely available.

 LiFePo4 have a very stable voltage.
 Even when almost empty, the voltage does not decay much.
 So no voltage converter is needed for these batteries.
-You will need a special LiFePo4 battery charger.
+You will need a special LiFePo4 battery charger and a BMS (Battery Management Systm) to prevent overload or unnecessary discharge.

 Lithium-ion batteries are very lightweight, and work very well.
 Their voltage decays to about 3.1V per cell when almost empty.
 USB battery packs usually have lithium-ion batteries.
-A BMS is mandatory.
+A BMS (Battery Management Systm) is mandatory.

 All rechargable batteries fail when discharged completely.
 The software that is available in this repository will calculate the battery level and show that on the cell phone.
+The BMS will turn of the battery before discharging completely.